Connect with others who understand.

 Accessibility Considerations

 Your physical therapist can help you decide which features are most important for your daily life.
-Occupational therapists are another type of healthcare provider who may be able to teach you wheelchair skills and suggest ways to access places and activities more easily.
+Occupational therapists also may be able to teach you wheelchair skills and suggest ways to access places and activities more easily.

-There are many wheelchair options available for people living with DMD.
+People living with DMD have many wheelchair options.
 Ask your healthcare provider or physical therapist for recommendations.
 You may then want to contact wheelchair companies directly.

-Don’t forget to check with your health insurance company.
-They may cover some or all of the cost of a wheelchair, but this can be an involved process.
+Don’t forget to check with your health insurance company before making a purchase.
+They may cover some or all of the cost, but this can be an involved process.
 You’ll likely need to prove that you or your child needs a wheelchair.
 Your healthcare team can help you gather the right paperwork for insurance approval.

 Enhancing the Wheelchair Experience

-There are some other steps you can take to improve your child’s experience in a wheelchair.
+You can take additional steps to improve your child’s experience in a wheelchair.

-As muscle weakness grows and mobility declines, you may need to adjust the controls of your child’s chair so they can keep using it easily.
-Options include a variety of joystick or pad controls, as well as controls you can operate with your mouth or your chin.
+As your child’s muscle weakness increases and mobility declines, you may need to adjust the chair’s controls so they can keep using it easily.
+Options include a variety of joystick or pad controls, as well as controls you can operate with your mouth or chin.
 New assistive technology even allows for breath-controlled systems that work by blowing into a tube.

-Because sitting puts a lot of pressure on different parts of the body, you’ll want to reduce that pressure.
-Helpful options include chairs that recline or adjust to different angles, along with special cushions that relieve pressure.
+To reduce pressure on the body while sitting, consider chairs that recline or adjust to different angles, along with special cushions that relieve pressure.

-You may also need to make changes to your home to adapt it for wheelchair use.
-These adjustments may include widening doorways, installing ramps, and putting items within arm’s reach of a seated person.
-The more home modifications you make, the easier it will be for you or your child to maintain independence in your daily life by making activities easier to do from a wheelchair.
+You may also need to make changes to your home to make it more accessible.
+Adjustments may include widening doorways, installing ramps, and putting items within arm’s reach of someone using a wheelchair.
+The more home modifications you make, the easier it will be for you or your child to maintain independence in daily life by making activities easier to do from a wheelchair.

 Do you or your child use a wheelchair due to Duchenne muscular dystrophy?
-What tips would you pass on to others?
-Share your experiences in the comments below or by posting to your Activities page.
+Do you have tips to share?
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.